-If you look at technology and cabling industry websites, you get to learn about the latest trends and technology.
-That's great.
-This educates people about where things are going.
-It provides fresh information.
-It allows people to think about where their network cabling and data centers will be in the coming years.
+If you look at technology and cabling industry websites, you learn about the latest trends and technology.
+That's great. because it educates people about where things are going, provides fresh information, and allows people to think about where their network cabling and data centers will be changing in the coming years.

-But it's important to never forget the basics in the cable world, like Cat 6 cables..
-It's important to remember those cable fundamentals.
-They may not be new and exciting.
-However, they are important.
+But it's important to never forget the basics in the cable world, like CAT6 cables.
+Although cable fundamentals may not be new and exciting, they are immensely important.

-There seems to be a lot hoopla (and rightly so!) about the high end data centers.
-In most data centers there is a mixture of both copper and fiber.
+In most data centers there is a mixture of both copper and fiber cables.
 Here are some quick points on the application of copper (Cat6) and fiber cables.

-The biggest factor when determining if you need copper or fiber is determining what the equipment you are connecting to requires.
+The biggest factor to consider when determining whether you need copper or fiber cabling depends on what the equipment you are connecting to requires.
 Basically, are the network components fiber or copper?

-Because of the high cost of fiber vs. copper, there often is more thought put into the structured fiber applications.
-Generally speaking, you will find copper in the horizontal runs, it can be used to connect the end devices to patch panels; and to provide a connection between patch panels
+Because of the high cost of fiber vs. copper, there is often more thought put into the structured fiber applications.
+Generally speaking, you will find copper in the horizontal runs that can be used to connect end devices to patch panels and to provide a connection between patch panels.

 So although many people default to fiber because it's newer and for many other good reasons, don't forget that copper is still a key player in the cabling game.